 Register for a SPI practice test, by signing in your MY ARDMS account.

-The SPI examination contains 110 questions that cover the following content areas.
+The SPI examination covers the following content areas.
 All percentages are an approximate distribution of the questions across the content areas.

 Please note: All percentages are approximate.

 |• Clinical Safety, Patient Care, and Quality Assurance 10%|